martinbudden/MaybeCube/MC300/readme.md

 ![Printbed_assembly](assemblies/Printbed_assembly.png)

-1. Attach the heated bed to the frame using the stacks of washers and o-rings as shown.
+1. Attach the heated bed to the frame using the stacks of washers and O-rings as shown.
 2. Spiral wrap the wires from the heated bed.
 3. Use the **Printbed_Strain_Relief_Clamp** to clamp the wires to the frame.